 Check travel advice and warnings

 Smartraveller is a great resource for up to date information about potential dangers around the world.
-They provide up-to-date information on any events which may affect your travel plans such as political turmoil or natural disasters like earthquakes or volcanic eruptions.
+They’ll be able to provide information on any political turmoil or natural disasters like earthquakes or volcanic eruptions.

 Visit your doctor for a pre-trip medical check-up

-You may also wish to consider a policy which includes 24 hour assistance should you need advice on things like where the closest medical centre is or what to do if you’ve lost your passport.
+Purchase adequate travel insurance for the type of travel you’re doing, to ensure you’re covered in the event of an unexpected medical emergency.
+Your travel insurer can also provide assistance should you need advice on things like where the closest medical centre is or what to do if you’ve lost your passport.

 Reserve assistance in advance if you need it

-Special services passengers or those who need assistance with boarding should arrange this in advance from the airline, tour company or transport provider.
+Special services passengers or those who need assistance with boarding should arrange this in advance from the airline or transport provider.

-Australian citizens with a valid Medicare card can receive treatment under the Reciprocal Health Care Agreement in countries including:
+Australian citizens with emergency health conditions can receive treatment under the Reciprocal Health Agreement in: